Our 7in10 Appeal is ensuring children get the treatment they need as early as possible.

 “I know from my own personal experience how important this work is.
 There is a very real need for children to have access to appropriate care and treatment as soon as possible.
 This Appeal is a chance for everyone to help shape the future of mental healthcare for children and young people across the whole country.”

-As part of wider plans to create a unique dedicated children’s and young people’s healthcare campus, Alder Hey is set to soon begin building a new ‘Clinical Hub’ which will include new mental health outpatient facilities and a brand new twelve bed specialist inpatient mental health Unit, alongside other cross dependent community health services.
+As part of wider plans to create a unique dedicated children’s and young people’s healthcare campus, the new development will include a new mental health outpatient facilities and a brand new twelve bed specialist inpatient mental health Unit, Sunflower House, alongside other cross dependent community health services.